When every product looks convincing,

 are evaluated

-Every comparison on this site applies the same five evaluation dimensions — adapted from the EFW supplement decision framework.
+Every supplement comparison on this site applies the same five evaluation dimensions — adapted from the EFW evidence-informed evaluation framework.
 The structure is consistent across all products and categories, regardless of brand or price point.

 Does the research support the core claim — and how well does it apply to the intended population?